aoijs/documentation/functions/usdforeachmember.md

 # $forEachMember

-This function creates a loop for every user thats' in the current guild
+This function creates a loop for every user that's in the current guild

 #### Fields